Fishing Report For the Arkansas Tailwater

 General Overview

-Flows are now stepped down into the Fall window and likely will hold under 200cfs for the foreseeable future.
-That means a few things.
-First, the hatch activity is typically much heavier and more consistent (BWOs and Tricos).
+The hatch activity has been much heavier and more consistent (BWOs and Tricos).
 Second, water temps will drive up faster on those warm days, so you certainly want to fish sunrise to around 11am for best productivity and to protect the fish.

 We're seeing some big fish early in the morning and the late afternoon/ evening can be strong as well on the cooler overcast days.
 Bug activity is certainly focused on the Trico and Midge populations and there are a few Caddis out there.
 Nymphing will be your staple, but don't leave the single dry fly and streamer rods at home.